Why Reuben?

 Reuben-Linacre-Nuffield Boat Club rowers celebrating at Summer Eights 2022

 You will have the opportunity to participate fully in extra-curricular student life in a college that supports a holistic understanding of health, well-being, and personal growth.
 You will have access to a full range of sporting, social and recreational activities, either organised by the College or through partnership with other colleges.
-For example, we partner with Linacre and Nuffield Colleges for our boat club.
+For example, we partner with Linacre and Nuffield Colleges for various sports clubs.
 Many of our students are involved in sporting groups, from amateur levels through to Blues (high-level university sports).

 The College has close links with the University’s Gardens, Libraries and Museums, and will in time be co-located with a number of stunning museum collections, accessible to Reuben students through the support of dedicated post-holders.